DONATE

 The Prophet, upon him, be peace, said: “Give charity without delay, for it stands in the way of calamity.”
 (Al-Tirmidhi)

-Give Your Sadaqah with Orphans in Need
+Give Your Sadaqah in Ramadan with Orphans in Need

+It can be hard to know how to give Sadaqah in Ramadan, but it’s quite simple.
 You can donate some money to Orphans in Need through the Sadaqah Appeal to reap the rewards of this act of charity.
 Your donations can help orphans, widows and individuals who require support.

 Donate now